How to Choose the Right Speakers for Your Event or Party Sound System

 Speaker Types and Their Uses

-You don't need a sound engineering degree to pick the right setup, but knowing a bit about the different speaker types can save you from hiring the wrong kit.
+You don't need a sound engineering degree to pick the right setup, but knowing a bit about the different speaker types can save you from hiring the wrong kit when putting together a sound system.
 Here's a breakdown of the most common options and where they shine:

 PA Speakers